LuKks/protobee/README.md

 Differences with Hyperbee:

-- The way you create the Protobee instance is different but this is expected.
 - Errors are very different at the moment.
 - Possible bugs around the `version` property due core truncates (needs more debugging and testing).
 - In `bee.put` method the `cas` option is a bool, and if you pass a function it will throw.